saintybalboa/react-demo/docs/tutorial/1-setup.md

 npm run dev:client
 ```

+The React Demo should automatically be opened in the browser: http://localhost:4000/

-Change the text to `React Deo Tutorial` in `src/components/App/App.jsx` to see changes automatically applied.
+Change the text to `React Demo Tutorial` in `src/components/App/App.jsx` to see changes automatically applied.

 #### [Tutorial part 2: Styling &#8594;](./2-styling.md)